Ceramic to Metal Brazing and Sealing Techniques:

 Terminologies such as “thermo-metallurgical bonding”, “fusion bonding ceramic and metal” and “Oxidation – sintering driven chemical bonding” are methodologies STC Material Solutions created and has been practicing for many years.
 We are unique in the processes, ability to choose the correct technique for the customer’s specific need and solving any issues that arise during development.

 Fusion bonding is done with glass and metal or glass and metal oxide at high temperature.
 At the interface, a transition region of glass, metal oxide, and pure metal is formed.

 Diffusion bonding usually requires a few prerequisites to enhance the adhesion.
 Minimal, surface roughness, high pressure, and interdiffusion friendly materials are key.

 Thermo-metallurgical bonding is a chemical reaction through oxidation of a metal and sintering together with all the metal oxides.

 The well-established process of ceramic to metal sealing requires a metallization layer applied on the ceramic and then secondarily brazing the metallized ceramic and the metal component together using a braze (or solder).
 This two-step process may sound indirect as some of the processes listed above do not require ceramic metallization.
 However, every application/assembly/configuration has pros and cons of each process in terms of overall quality.
 Braze can be replaced with a solder for certain low temperature applications.
-IJ Research has even developed an innovative flux-less soldering process such that there will be no entrapped flux interference in the sealing.
-Every technique has its own strength and weaknesses in a variety of applications and IJ Research has the experience and knowledge to guide customers to the best available option specifically to their project needs.
+STC Material Solutions has even developed an innovative flux-less soldering process such that there will be no entrapped flux interference in the sealing.
+Every technique has its own strength and weaknesses in a variety of applications and STC Material Solutions has the experience and knowledge to guide customers to the best available option specifically to their project needs.